 Winner in this category: Soaky Mountain.
 By a hair.

 Again, this is going to come down to personal preference.
 However, I cannot stress enough that the “lazy” rivers at Soaky Mountain and Splash Country couldn’t be any more different.

 Splash Country’s lazy river is everything you’d expect out of a traditional lazy river attraction.
 Surely, no explanation is needed.

-Conversely, as Soaky Mountain clearly states in all of their marketing materials – their river is not a lazy river.
+Conversely, as Soaky Mountain clearly states in all of its marketing materials – its river is not a lazy river.

 In fact, their river attraction is more like rapids.
 Thus the name, Black Bear Rapids.

 It starts just like any normal lazy river might.
 Riders grab a float and begin their peaceful journey down a cool, calm mountain stream via tube.
 That’s when all heck breaks loose.